How to Manage Debt of Any Size

 You can only pay as much on your debt as you can afford.
 When you have limited funds for repaying debt, focus on keeping your other accounts in good standing.
 Don’t sacrifice your positive accounts for those that have already affected your credit.
 Instead, pay those past due accounts when you can afford to do it.

 Be aware that your creditors will continue collection efforts on your account until you bring the account current again.

 Use an Emergency Fund to Fall Back On

 Without access to savings, you’d have to go into debt to cover an emergency expense.
 Even a small emergency fund will cover little expenses that come up every once in a while.

 First, work toward creating a small emergency fund—$1,000 is a good place to start.
 Once you have that, make it your goal to create a bigger fund, like $2,000.
-Eventually, you want to build up a reserve of six months of living expenses.
+Eventually, you want to build up a reserve of three to six months of living expenses.